passlab/rtune/README.md

 		git clone https://github.com/passlab/rtune.git

 2. Build and install the RTune library.
 You can build and install in the directory you want.
-Commands in the following are for building and installing in the `build` and `install` folder of the source tree.
+Commands in the following are for building and installing in the `build` and `install` folder under the source tree.

 		cd rtune
 		mkdir build install